 - A browser-based or graphical remote access protocol

 - A custom virtual machine to satisfy your VPN

 If access is restricted or limited to a small number of Percona experts, it is possible that Percona will not be able to service your emergency in a timely manner if remote access is required and those specific Percona experts are unavailable.

 Please note that Percona will not share individually granted accounts among other consultants.
 Percona Consulting does not operate a 24x7x365 on call rotation.
 If there is a desire for 24x7x365 availability with remote access, Percona Support or Managed Services can assist.
 Click here for more information.
 Time spent on maintaining and documenting individualized accounts is billable.

 Our consultants are instructed to schedule all time on your systems whenever possible .
 We will endeavor to ensure that you always know in advance who will access your systems, when they will do it and approximately when they should be finished.

 This checklist will help make the most of your time with Percona by ensuring that our access to your servers is correctly set up before we begin working with you.

 Please make sure you've provided us with the items listed below, so that we can log in to your servers.
-If there's more than one server, please tell us each server’s function (e.g., “master” or “read-only slave”), and all other information that applies to each server.
+If there's more than one server, please tell us each server’s function (e.g., “source” or “read-only replica”), and all other information that applies to each server.
 This helps ensure we are working on the intended servers.
 Be sure to point out critical things we should be careful not to disturb.